 Wishing you all a wonderful week - I hope you have a lot of sunshine and a little feeling of spring! xxx

 I am a designer, author, illustrator, stitcher and I just love crafting and making things.
 I live on the North West coast of England with my lovely husband.
-My family mean the world to me - I have two amazing grown up daughters and two sweet grandchildren - a little boy and a new baby girl.
+My family mean the world to me - I have two amazing grown up daughters and three sweet grandchildren - two boys and a girl.